KartikeyaReddy24/AutoBuildImage-ExtractingEmailsOnK8s/README.md

 # AutoBuildImage-ExtractingEmailsOnK8s
-Builds the image automatically and pushes to docker repository once new changes made on ExtractingEmailsOnK8s
+Builds the docker image automatically once any push event occurs on ExtractingEmailsOnK8s